Local Government by-elections

 It is forbidden to offer or promise any advantage to the voter for giving a recommendation!

 Furthermore, we draw the attention of all voters intending to run as candidates and nominating organizations to the fact that the National Authority for Data Protection and Freedom of Information (NAIH) will publish a recommendation on its website (www.naih.hu) prior to the election regarding data processing related to elections, which all concerned parties are advised to consider.
-The NAIH's recommendations can be viewed at the following link:https://www.naih.hu/adatvedelmi-ajanlasok
+The NAIH's recommendations can be viewed at the following link: https://www.naih.hu/adatvedelmi-ajanlasok

-Returning the Recommendation Forms
+Returning the Recommendation sheets

-There is no possibility of exoneration for failure to comply with the obligation; the fine must be paid even if the recommendation forms were lost or destroyed due to reasons beyond the control of the obligated party.
+There is no possibility of exemption for this obligation, and the fine must be paid even if the recommendation sheets were lost or destroyed for reasons beyond the control of the fined candidate or party.

 Verification of Recommendations